Fede-P-Conte/Fede-P-Conte/README.md

 ## Hi there 👋

+I'm Federica and I'm a Post-Doc researche in Psychology.
+I use R for statystical analyses.

+## :cat:🐭:sloth::dragon:
 <!--
 **Fede-P-Conte/Fede-P-Conte** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.